 Retiring Without Heirs: Four Options For Your Estate

-Pam Krueger isn’t amassing a small fortune to leave to heirs.
-However, she does have a beloved niece and nephew that she plans to bequeath something to.
+Pam Krueger isn’t amassing a small fortune to leave to her heirs.
+However, she does have a beloved niece and nephew whom she plans to bequeath something to.

-But before Krueger decided what her niece and nephew will inherit, she made sure her retirement savings was fortified and her long-term care was covered.
-After all Krueger doesn't have children who can take care of her when she's older.
+But before Krueger decided what her niece and nephew would inherit, she made sure her retirement savings were fortified and her long-term care was covered.
+After all, Krueger doesn't have children who can take care of her when she's older.
 She's well aware she'll have to self-fund her future healthcare costs.

 Then there's travel.
 Krueger made sure she had enough money to pursue her dreams of traveling the world.
 Unapologetically, Krueger put herself first instead of thinking about her legacy.